 Information We Collect

-AMP PD uses web measurement and customization technologies to help our website function better for visitors and to better understand how the public uses the online resources we provide.
+The AMP PD program uses web measurement and customization technologies to help our website function better for visitors and to better understand how the public uses the online resources we provide.

 the domain name from which you access the Internet

-To further understand usage and make continuous improvements to the website, the AMP PD website uses Google Analytics to capture insights, traffic patterns/trends, and proactively monitor site performance.
+To further understand usage and make continuous improvements to the website, the AMP PD website uses the Google Analytics tools offered by Google, LLC to capture insights, traffic patterns/trends, and proactively monitor site performance.
 Google Analytics gathers information automatically and continuously.
-No Personally Identifiable Information (PII) is collected.
-Additionally, AMP PD participates in the Digital Analytics Program (DAP), in which Google Analytics data is collected from websites across the Federal Government.
+Under the Google Analytics Terms of Service, no Personally Identifiable Information (PII) is collected.
+Additionally, Sapient (a contractor to the U.S. Government supporting the AMP PD program) participates in the U.S. federal government’s Digital Analytics Program (DAP), in which Google Analytics data are collected from websites across the federal government.